ferrucc-io/ferruccio/content/posts/the-crypto-of-bitcoin.md

 draft: true
 ---

-# This is a draft don't take *too* seriously

-# CAUTION WET FLOOR 🚧🚧

 As the term crypto, is now widely used to refer to cryptocurrencies I thought it would be interesting to write a simple blog post explaining the cryptography behind Bitcoin, which is one of the many layers of the digital gold we all love.

 ## Hashing Algorithms